Skip to Main Content

 People who are at risk of thyroid nodules in general have or have had:

-- A family history of thyroid nodules or autoimmune thyroid disease (Graves’ disease or Hashimoto’s disease)
+• A family history of thyroid nodules or autoimmune thyroid disease (Graves’ disease, an autoimmune disease in which the immune system produces antibodies that cause the thyroid to overproduce thyroid hormone, leading to hyperthyroidism (overactive thyroid) or Hashimoto’s disease)

-- A predisposition syndrome, including Multiple Endocrine Neoplasia type 2, PTEN-Harmartoma Syndrome, DICER-1 syndrome, Familial Adenomatous Polyposis, McCune-Albright syndrome, Turcot or Gardner syndrome
+• A predisposition syndrome (a syndrome that increases the risk of developing a disease or disorder), including Multiple Endocrine Neoplasia type 2, PTEN-Harmartoma Syndrome, DICER-1 syndrome, Familial Adenomatous Polyposis, McCune-Albright syndrome, Turcot or Gardner syndrome

 How is a thyroid nodule diagnosed?

-Sometimes, thyroid nodules are discovered unintentionally, during an imaging study of the head and neck for another condition.
-If, however, a person feels a lump in their neck or notices symptoms of a nodule, the condition may be diagnosed after a doctor obtains a medical history, offers a physical exam, and orders diagnostic tests.
+Most of the time thyroid nodules are discovered unintentionally, during an imaging study of the head and neck for another condition.
+If, however, a person feels a lump in their neck or notices symptoms of a nodule, the condition may be diagnosed after a doctor obtains a medical history, performs a physical exam, and orders diagnostic tests.

-Talk to your doctor about any personal or family history of thyroid conditions, including thyroid cancer or another head and neck cancer that was treated with radiation therapy.
+Talk to your doctor about any personal or family history of thyroid conditions, including thyroid cancer or another cancer that was treated with radiation therapy.
 You should also discuss any symptoms, such as difficulty swallowing food.

 During a physical exam, your doctor will feel your neck to check for thyroid nodules.
-Signs of an overactive or underactive thyroid, such as dry skin, warm skin, hair loss, or goiter, may also be assessed.
+Signs of an overactive or underactive thyroid may also be assessed.

 To confirm the presence of a thyroid nodule, different diagnostic tests may be used, including:

-- Biopsy, during which the doctors will insert a fine needle into the nodule to remove cells to determine whether the nodule is cancerous
+• Biopsy, during which the doctor will insert a fine needle into the nodule to remove cells to determine whether the nodule is cancerous

 How is a thyroid nodule treated?

-Some people with thyroid nodules don’t need treatment, especially if the nodules are small and don’t cause symptoms.
+Some people with thyroid nodules don’t need treatment, especially if the nodules are small and don’t cause symptoms, if they don’t have any concerning characteristics, or if the person has a negative biopsy.

 However, a variety of treatments are available, depending on the cause of the nodule.
 For example:

-- Surgery.
+• Surgery.
 Large, hyperfunctioning, or cancerous nodules are typically treated surgically through removal of part or all of the thyroid gland.
-Some patients with thyroid cancer have spread of the cancer to nearby lymph nodes, which are also removed.
+In some patients with thyroid cancer, the malignancy may have spread to nearby lymph nodes, which are also removed.
 Sometimes, patients undergoing treatment for thyroid cancer receive a special kind of radiation treatment post-operatively in which they drink or ingest radioactive iodine capsules.
-Iodine is necessary to make thyroid hormone, so the radioactive iodine travels to any microscopic sites of remaining thyroid tissue and emits a small particle that can destroy the cell.
+Iodine is necessary to make thyroid hormone, so the radioactive iodine travels to any microscopic sites of remaining thyroid cells and emits a small particle that destroys the cell once internalized.

 What is the outlook for people with a thyroid nodule?